-With typical use—meaning that the method may not always be used consistently or correctly—9 women out of 100 (9%) will become pregnant during the first year of using these methods.
-With perfect use—meaning that the method is used consistently and correctly each time—fewer than 1 woman out of 100 will become pregnant during the first year.
+With typical use—meaning that the method may not always be used consistently or correctly—9 people out of 100 (9%) will become pregnant during the first year of using these methods.
+With perfect use—meaning that the method is used consistently and correctly each time—fewer than 1 person out of 100 will become pregnant during the first year.

 Articles in this section

 - When do I start taking my birth control pills? ( So I start the pill the day after my period?
 Is there a certain day you start? )

 - Can I use combined hormonal birth control methods while I am chestfeeding?

 - How effective are combined hormonal birth control methods?